-Lab Score Breakdown (comprises 33% of final class grade)
+Lab Score Breakdown (comprises 32% of final class grade)

-Pre-Lab Assignments 1.
-5% Lab Quizzes/Exam 20% Lab Reflections 2 0% Lab Reports 45%
+Pre-Lab Assignments 15% Lab Quizzes/Exam 20% Lab Reflections 25% Lab Reports 40%

 - Pre-Lab Assignments (15%): Lab notebooks will be collected at the beginning of lab lecture and pre-lab assignments will be checked off before the start of lab.
 Pre-lab assignments should include a title, purpose/objectives, short introduction (~1-2 paragraphs) to the experiment and a numbered procedure written in your own words.
 Late pre-lab assignments are not accepted for credit, but must be turned in before you are allowed to start the lab.
 See the Notebook Guide for formatting and style tips.
-Pre-lab and data pages are collected at the end of lab before you leave. - Lab Reflections (20%): At the end of each lab, your instructor will distribute several lab reflection questions.
+Pre-lab and data pages are collected at the end of lab before you leave. - Lab Reflections (25%): At the end of each lab, your instructor will distribute several lab reflection questions.
 These will be turned in with your lab report.
 There will also be some post-lab questions associated with our Hand on Labs experiments.
-These will be incorporated into your lab reflections score. - Laboratory Assignments/Reports (45%): Some labs in this course are formal lab reports.
-Laboratory reports are usually due one week after the completion of the lab, with the exception of the final labs, as specified in the class schedule.
-Please see the Lab Report guide for tips on this as well.
-For some experiments you may be collecting and sharing data with a partner, however you must do your own calculations and formulate your own conclusions for each experiment.
-If students are found to have copied from one another, points will be deducted from the grade or a grade of zero will be given for ALL students involved!
-The laboratory assignments are due BEFORE the start of the laboratory lecture on its due date.
-Not all lab reports are equally weighted.
+These may be incorporated into your lab reflections score.
+Note that the lab reflection questions may give you ideas about topics to address in the discussion section of your lab reports.